rougin/basilisk/README.md

 ### Phinx

 [Phinx](https://phinx.org/) is a tool made for PHP in performing database migrations.
-Due to the package as framework-agnostic, this package can create, write and run database migrations easily.
-To use this package, kindly install it first from `Composer`:
+Due to the package as framework-agnostic, this package can create, write and perform database migrations easily.
+To use this package, kindly install it first using `Composer`:

 ``` bash
 $ composer require robmorgan/phinx
 ```

-Once installed, kindly check the `app/config/phinx.php` file on what variables that needs to be updated:
+Once installed, kindly check the `app/config/phinx.php` file on the variables that requires an update:

 ``` php
 // app/config/phinx.php